-But hold your rodents.
-Because some of the scientific facts we have heard, internalized and spread are straight up bogus.
-To start with, our little lemming friends got a rap for clinical depression based on a "documentary" by Disney that completely fabricated the mass suicide of lemmings by cliff-plunge idea [source: Woodford].
-In fact, lemmings, like all sorts of wild animals, go through population explosions, followed by migration and dispersal.
-The footage Disney provided of lemmings jumping to their deaths?
-Totally staged.
+Nope!
+So many of the fun science "facts" we have heard, internalized and spread are straight up bogus myths.
+To start with, our little lemmings friends got a rap for clinical depression based on a "documentary" by Disney that completely fabricated the mass suicide of lemmings by cliff-plunge idea [source: Woodford].
+What else have you been misbelieving all your life?